dranicu/oci-automation-hub/chaos-mesh-on-oke/README.md

    - Click **Create stack**.
    - Select **My configuration**.
    - In the **My configuration** section, select **Folder**.
-   - Upload the `terraform` directory from the unzipped archive.
+   - Upload the directory from the unzipped archive.
    - Give the stack a meaningful name, for example `chaos-mesh-on-oke`.
    - Choose the compartment where the stack metadata should be stored.
    - Click **Next**.